NOGOODS is a moving project space for performance, art and architecture – and discursive practice.

 NOGOODS

+With a specific focus on artistic discourse and collective thinking processes, NOGOODS curates and hosts programs consisting of exhibitions, workshops, lectures, screenings and artistic presentations.
+With an open collective structure the space continuosly moves, shapes, and transforms itself.
 NOGOODS publishes the cultural magazine bias: bodies in architecture and structures. bias is an artist-run magazine for critical, cross-disciplinary thoughts on architecture and performative practices that shape or are reshaped by the social body. bias invites wide-ranging contributions across the disciplines of architecture, art, performance and more.
 Through a lens of queer and feminist discourse bias combines research and artistic expression in a non-hierarchical way.

-Founded in 2021 the space was located at Kong Oscars gate 45, 5017 Bergen, Norway.
+Originally located at Kong Oscars gate 45, 5017 Bergen, Norway.
 Since Juli 2024 its practice continues in the framework of REMISE art space at Friedensallee 45, 22765 Hamburg, Germany.

 Francesca Scapinello